reuschi/smart-photo-frame/README.md

 By adding hardware buttons to the RasPi you can offer your Frame users the possibility to handle the Frame.
 There are already preparations done for three buttons in sum.
 One button can be used to rise the display time of each photo in steps of 2 seconds.
 Another button can be used to lower the display time of each photo - down to 2 seconds.
 The third button can be used to properly shut down the whole RasPi (e.g. for moving from one place to another or at night).\
 Those thre buttons are are mentioned to be installed on the following ports:
-* Port 27: Rise the timer
+* Pin 27: Rise the timer
-* Port 19: Lower the timer
+* Pin 19: Lower the timer
-* Port 9: Shut down the system
+* Pin 9: Shut down the system

 All ports are configured as Pull-Up ports and need to be connected to ground.\
 For my use case I soldered them directly on the RasPi and gave the buttons that raise and lower the timer a higher hardware button.